Contents of this post

 Motor

-Motor disability is any physical condition that makes it difficult for a person to move around, coordinate and control the body movements.
+Motor disability is any physical condition that makes it difficult for a person to move around, coordinate, and control body movements.
 A physical disability could be inherited by birth or caused due to illness, an accidental injury, or aging.

 Permanent Motor or Physical Impairment

-A permanent physical condition that severely impacts someone from performing their daily routines like mobility, work, self-care, etc. some of them include
+A permanent physical condition that severely impacts someone from performing their daily routines like mobility, work, self-care, etc. Some examples include

-1. Involuntary movements, lack of sensation or motor control, or degeneration of muscles that include
+- Involuntary movements, lack of sensation or motor control, or degeneration of muscles such as tremors, paralysis, muscular dystrophy, cerebral palsy, and Parkinson’s Disease.

-3. Joint disorders, chronic pain of joins and muscles that impedes movement, and missing limbs.
+- Joint disorders, chronic pain of joints and muscles that impedes movement, and missing limbs. such as arthritis, rheumatism, and amputation.

 Temporary Physical Impairment

-Inability to perform some physical tasks for a short period of time.
+Inability to perform some physical tasks for a short period.

 - Accidental injury – broken arm or leg